-The nomination and selection for study of chemicals and other substances with the highest potential for adversely impacting public health are essential to the success of the Program.
-From its inception, the NTP has had an open nomination process.
-Nominations are solicited from sources in academia, Federal and State regulatory and health agencies, industry, and unions, as well as from advocacy groups and the general public.
+The nomination and selection for study of chemicals and other substances with the highest potential for adversely impacting public health are essential to the success of the program.
+From its inception, NTP has had an open nomination process.
+Nominations are solicited from sources in academia, federal and state regulatory and health agencies, industry, and unions, as well as from advocacy groups and the general public.
 Particular assistance is sought with the selection of studies that address issues such as testing of hypotheses to enhance the predictive ability of NTP studies, mechanisms of toxicity, or filling significant gaps in knowledge of the toxicity of chemicals or classes of chemicals.

 Nominations should be addressed to:

 Nominations may also be submitted using the Online Nomination Form.

 Member agencies of the National Toxicology Program (FDA, NIEHS, and NIOSH) and other sources (including other federal agencies, state agencies, the public, labor, and industry) submit nominations of substances and issues to NTP for toxicological testing.

 All nominating sources are asked to identify when possible: the particular toxicological information needed; the rationale for the nomination; any available background data on production, use, exposure, environmental occurrence; and the extent of available toxicological information (see "Nomination Elements" below).
 However, it is recognized that all potential nomination sources do not have the resources to obtain all the requested information.
 Therefore, all nominations are considered regardless of the extent of the information submitted.